uw-ictd/mwachx/docs/overview.md

 The following are the key apps in the codebase:

 * The `backend` app contains the models and logic for automated messages in the system.
-* The `contacts` app contains the main data models and logic for the (SMS) contacts in the system.
+* The `participants` app contains the main data models and logic for the (SMS) participants in the system.
 * The `transports` app has the logic around gateways and SMS routing and validation
 * The `utils` app contains shared utility code as well as management commands that handle the scheduled tasks for the system (including automated messages)